lecaillon/Evolve.Doc/content/cli/_index.md

 The command (or "verb") is simply a command that performs an action:

-- `migrate`: applies the migrations
+- `migrate`: applies the migrations.
-- `erase`: erases the database schema(s) if Evolve has created it or has found it empty
+- `erase`: erases the database schema(s) if Evolve has created it or has found it empty.
-- `repair`: corrects checksums of already applied migrations, with the ones from actual migration scripts
+- `repair`: corrects checksums of already applied migrations, with the ones from actual migration scripts.
+- `info`: displays the details and status information about all the migrations (<i class="fa fa-info-circle"></i> _since Evolve 2.3.0_).

 #### Database